-This page provides a diagram-first overview of the IoT architecture used throughout the projects on this site.
+This page is a diagram-first overview of the IoT architecture used throughout the projects on this site.
+It is for engineers who need to decide where device logic ends, where edge coordination begins, and how telemetry, control, APIs, storage, and user interfaces fit together.

 High-Level System Overview